logc/pidec/README.md

 The implementation is in the module `bellard.rkt`, while its tests are defined in `test-bellard.rkt`.
 The first one is written in Typed Racket, while the second one is plain Racket.
+Apparently, Typed Racket does not support defining tests in submodules of the same file as the implementation.
+The typed implementation might be further optimized by constraining the types even more.

 ## Installation

 You will need to have Racket > 6.1 installed.
 Currently, these modules are